Royal Challengers Bengaluru: Kolkata Knight Riders

 The rivalry between Kolkata Knight Riders and Royal Challengers Bangalore is one of the oldest in the IPL.
 The inaugural match of IPL was played between both the teams in which KKR won by 140 runs due to a 158* off just 73 balls by Brendon McCullum.

 In the IPL 2009, RCB won in both encounters against Knight Riders.
 During the second time they faced each other, Ross Taylor played a notable innings, scoring 81* runs off 33 balls, contributing significantly to RCB's victory by six wickets.

 In the 2012 edition of IPL, KKR was at the lower half of the IPL table and needed to win the crucial match against RCB.
 KKR won the toss and chose to bat first.
 Then KKR Skipper Gautam Gambhir led from the front with 93 (51).
 In reply, RCB lost wickets at regular intervals, as only Chris Gayle managed to put up a fight with a score of 86 (58).
-The next time they met, Gambhir again was the thorn in RCB's side as he top scored for KKR at a tough pitch, taking KKR to a competitive total of 165.
+The next time they met, Gambhir again was the thorn in RCB's team as he top scored for KKR at a tough pitch, taking KKR to a competitive total of 165.
 RCB in reply made 129, as Lakshmipathy Balaji ripped through their line-up with a 4/18 in 4 overs.

 In the 2015 IPL edition, RCB and KKR took part in a match reduced due to rain.
 It was reduced to a 10-over match.
 RCB won the toss and elected to field.
 For KKR, Andre Russell was the top scorer as he scored 45 off just 17 balls.
 He took them to a score of 111/4 in just 10 overs.
 Mitchell Starc took one wicket for 15 runs in 2 overs.
 In reply, RCB were at 0–48 at 3.4 overs before Brad Hogg got Chris Gayle out.
 After that, RCB stuttered and started to collapse as they were reduced to 3–81 in 7.2 overs.
 When Virat Kohli got out to Andre Russell, the match looked to be over for RCB.
 However, Mandeep Singh scored 45 off just 18 balls, hitting 3 sixes and 4 fours.